 dock owners, if the sign meets the specifications provided.

-• Sign manufacturers wishing to participate, may request the Missouri State Highway Water Patrol Division logo by sending an
+• Sign manufacturers wishing to participate, may request the Missouri State Highway Patrol logo by sending an

 What are the consequences for failing to maintain a buoy as specified in the permit?

-• Revocation of the permit if the buoy is not brought into compliance within fourteen (14) days of receiving
+• Revocation of the permit if the buoy is not brought into compliance within twenty-one (21) days of receiving

 written notification of the discrepancy.
 Failure to receive written notice due to an unreported address change